In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Don’t lift from a standing position with your waist bent and/or your knees locked.

-Make sure to tighten your core muscle, including the muscles in your abdomen, and try to maintain the natural curve in your lower back.
+Make sure to tighten your core muscles, including the muscles in your abdomen, and try to maintain the natural curve in your lower back.

 Don’t twist your back while lifting.